Strawbery Banke Museum | Portsmouth, New Hampshire

 Photo Credit : Aimee Seavey

 Fortunately, the museum allows visitors to come back for free the next day, so I did.
 This let me take another 200 photos and do some extra browsing in the fun on-site gift shop, Pickwick’s at the Banke.
-The shop borders a public street, so you can pop in while you’re in Portsmouth even if you don’t have time to tour the museum.
+The shop borders a public street, so you can pop in while you’re in Portsmouth, even if you don’t have time to tour the museum.

 Photo Credit : Aimee Seavey

-Inside are two floors of local and history-themed gifts, including books, children’s toys, candles.
+Inside are two floors of local and history-themed gifts, including books, children’s toys, and candles.
 There’s also an excellent gourmet foods room that’s not to be missed.

 Photo Credit : Aimee Seavey